The Oil Fund: How Norway’s Dirty Money Should be Used

-Let me tell you how Norway should use it’s big pile of dirty Oil Fund money.
+Let me tell you how Norway should use it's big pile of dirty oil money.

 Norway was traditionally a land of farmers, fishermen, loggers, and miners.
 Our industry was mostly based on processing these natural resources, and towards the end of the 1960’s Norway’s GDP was comparable to that of Greece.